AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

 \textbf{Analysis of Model Component.} To evaluate the components of our AttentionGAN, we first conduct extensive ablation studies.
 We gradually remove components of the proposed AttentionGAN, i.e., Attention-guided Discriminator (AD), Attention-guided Generator (AG), Attention Loss (AL) and Pixel Loss (PL).
-Results of AMT and PSNR on AR Face dataset are shown in Table \ref{tab:abl}.
-We find that removing one of them substantially degrades results, which means all of them are critical to our results.
-We also provide qualitative results in Fig.~\ref{fig:ar_loss}.
+The results of AMT and PSNR on AR Face are shown in Table \ref{tab:abl}.
+We find that removing one of them substantially degrades the results, which means all of them are critical to our results.
+We conduct more experiments on the more challenging Horse2Zebra dataset to validate the effectiveness of each component of the proposed AttentionGAN.
+The results are shown in Table \ref{tab:abl}, we can see that the proposed method achieves similar results both on Horse2Zebra and on AR Face datasets.
+We also provide qualitative results of AR Face in Fig.~\ref{fig:ar_loss}.
 Note that without AG we cannot generate both attention and content masks.